Robert Hinsdale: Medfield

 On November 14, 1649, he was appointed one of a committee of Dedham citizens to organize a new town which afterwards came to be Medfield, Massachusetts.
-He was one of those who negotiated a payment of £50 pounds, payable by the Medfield settlers to the Dedham proprietors, for the rights to all the lands in Medfield.
+He was one of those who negotiated a payment of £50, payable by the Medfield settlers to the Dedham proprietors, for the rights to all the lands in Medfield.

 He was among the first thirteen who took up houselots at Medfield and his homestead there was on what is now North Street in 1652.
 Soon after the town granted him 46 acres of land near what was later known as Collin's Mill.
 He started his life n Medfield as he left it in Dedham, as a respected and prosperous member of the community.

 Hinsdale was chosen one of its first Selectmen and served six years in that capacity.
 He was active in organizing the first Medfield church.
 In 1659, he purchased a bell and brought it up for the use of the town.

 Hinsdale had a series of unfortunate events in Medfield, however.
 He built a mill there, but it was burned by Indians in 1676.
 On August 20, 1663, he and his wife Ann conveyed his 90-acre farm in Medfield to Jeremiah Tauke, a citizen and clothworker of London, as payment for a £153 debt.
 He had mortgaged all his other land in Medfield in 1656 and eventually turned it over to Samuel Shrimpton, a wealth merchant.